CUSTOMER ANALYTICS2025-12-02

 It solely depends on your objectives.
 So, NPS surveys concentrate on future buying intent and client loyalty, making them perfect for companies that want to measure customer satisfaction over time.

-Whereas CSAT surveys offer detailed insights into client perception, they usually involve questions regarding particular experiences or features evaluated on the fly.
+Whereas CSAT surveys offer detailed insights into client perception, they typically involve questions about specific experiences or features evaluated on the fly.

 SaaS companies use CSAT to make instant enhancements to their products, for example, to a freshly implemented feature.